 Check out Seth Rogen auditioning for the role Judd Apatow’s Freaks and Geeks.
 Even back…

-We get a movie that’s worthy of being called ‘the funniest movie of the year.’
+Finally, we have a movie that’s worthy of being called, “The Funniest Movie of the Year!”

 It’s official: Jonah Hill is a serious actor.
 Sure, he might be co-starring in This Is The End and is likely returning for a sequel for 21 Jump Street, but in an interview with Rolling Stone Hill refuses to speak about his more famous filthy comedies and only wants to speak about his transition from comedian to serious actor in films like Moneyball and The Wolf of Wall Street.

 Seth Rogen, James Franco, Danny McBride, and Jay Baruchel are four of the many, many celebrities who are playing themselves in the apocalypse comedy This Is The End, which was co-written and co-directed by Rogen.

 Mindy: “I like being on set with other writers and actors.
 I think it makes the whole process more fun and more efficient”